massgov/mayflower-patternlab/styleguide/source/_patterns/03-organisms/by-author/press-listing-as-grid.md

+##We need to revert this and all other press-listing components back to their states on dev

 ### Description
 This is a variant of the [Press Listing](./?p=organisms-press-listing) pattern showing a list of Press Teasers followed by a secondary grid of Press Teasers.